a-ads/blog/content/blog/how-to-change-and-confirm-a-withdrawal-address.md

 ![Withdrawal address sucessfully updated](../../static/assets/withdrawal-change-2.png "Withdrawal address sucessfully updated")

-8. Check the mailbox connected to your account, you should find an email from A-ADS with contents like this:
+8. Check the mailbox connected to your account, you should find an email from AADS with contents like this:

 ![withdrawal address change email confirmation](../../static/assets/withdrawal-change-3.png "withdrawal address change email confirmation")

 Make sure to check all your folders, including “Spam” if you don’t find our email in your inbox.
-Alternatively, you can search e-mails by A-ADS.
+Alternatively, you can search e-mails by AADS.

 9. Please, click the button, “Click to confirm”.
 At the destination page, you should see an event like in the image below: